ni/measurement-plugin-labview/README.md

-# Measurement Framework Support for LabVIEW
+# Measurement Services Support for LabVIEW

-This repo contains the necessary LabVIEW client/server, template, and examples to call into the Measurement Framework.
+This repo contains the necessary LabVIEW client/server, template, and examples to call into the Measurement Services.

 ## Client